ColanWorstellProgramming/holbertonschool-simple_shell/README.md

 # Simple Shell

-creating a simple shell that can accept input and run commands.
+Creating a simple shell that can accept input and run commands.

 ## Author's